mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 ## 3. Handling Errors with Nullable Types

-If we're not interested in the cause of the error, we can model the fact that an operation failed by returning a `null` value.
+Suppose we're not interested in the cause of the error.
+In that case, we can model that an operation failed by returning a `null` value.
 In other languages returning a `null` is not considered a best practice.
 However, in Kotlin, the null check is built-in the language, and the compiler can help us to avoid errors.
 In Kotlin, we have nullable types.
-A nullable type is a type that can be either a value of the type or `null`.
+A nullable type is a type that can be either a value of the class or `null`.
 For example, the type `String?` is a nullable type, and it can be either a `String` or `null`.

 When we work with nullable types, the compiler forces us to handle the case when the value is `null`.
-For example, let's change our main example trying to handle error using nullable types.
+For example, let's change our primary example, trying to take an error using nullable types.
 First, we redefined the `Jobs` interface and its implementation to use nullable types:

 ```kotlin
 interface Jobs {